SHUB-8/Bank-of-Anthos-AI-AGENTS-/ai-services/money-sage/README.md

 #### Get Saving Tips
 -   **Method**: `GET`
 -   **Endpoint**: `/tips/{account_id}`
--   **Description**: Generates simple, rule-based saving tips based on the budget overview.
+-   **Description**: Generates personalized saving tips using Gemini AI based on transaction_logs spending patterns (category and amount data) and budget comparisons.
+Falls back to rule-based tips if AI is unavailable.
 -   **Success Response (`200 OK`)**:
     ```json
     {
       "account_id": "7072261198",
       "tips": [
-        "You're close to your budget limit for Groceries ($750.00/$800.00).
-Be mindful of your next purchases.",
-        "You've gone over your budget for Transport.
-It's a good time to review your spending in this area."
+        "You've spent $450 on Dining this month (18 transactions, avg $25/transaction).
+Consider meal prepping 2-3 times per week to reduce this by approximately $150.",
+        "Your Groceries spending of $750 is approaching your $800 budget.
+You're on track - keep monitoring!",
+        "Consider setting a budget for Transport ($255 spent with no limit set) to better track this expense category."
       ]
     }
     ```